nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 1. most common case: `"support": true` with an associated `package-support.json` file in the package repo at the top level
-1.less common case: an alternate file path within the package’s repo, such as `"support": "./path/to/support.json"`
+1. less common case: an alternate file path within the package’s repo, such as `"support": "./path/to/support.json"`
 1. least common case: sharing the same support data across multiple repos.
   Examples might be
     * `"support": { "repository": { "type": "git", "url": "https://github.com/nodejs/node-addon-api.git" }, "path": "support.json" }`
     * `”support”: { "repository": { "type": "git", "url": “https://github.com/nodejs/node-addon-api.git” } }`
     * `"support": { "repository": { "type": "git", "url": "https://github.com/nodejs/node-addon-api.git", "directory": "packages" }`

 In all of these cases `package-support.json` (or your alternative filename) should be included in your `files` array, or `.npmignore` configured to avoid excluding it.